TimiPashov/_myForumJS/README.md

 ## Profile page
 This is your private profile page.
 Here you can edit basic information about your profile.

+# API Info
+Read the description of the API fodler in the project.
+There you will find all the endpoints of the API.

 # Installation
 After you download the repository: